Based on the key concepts in topic 7.0, a new SIMPLIS Multi-Level MOSFET Driver was

 to the model level parameters:

+- Set the Level 0 parameters as shown below.
 Note: the symbol is different depending on what model level is selected

 and whether or not the user is modeling delay.
 In this exercise, you will not